ashveebancolitaa1169/student-info-system/README.md

- Student Information System (MIDTERM Project)
+ Student Information System (MIDTERM EXAM)

 A Python console-based Student Information System** that allows you to **add, view, update, and delete student records  with JSON data persistence and activity logging.